IB DP at GEMS World Academy - Dubai

 How do colleges and universities view the Diploma Programme?

-The DP is internationally recognized as representing one of the highest standards in university preparatory education.
-More than 1,000 colleges and universities in North America have recognition policies on how they weigh it in admissions, advanced standing, college credit and scholarships.
+The DP is internationally recognised as representing one of the highest standards in university preparatory education.
+In fact, more than 1,000 colleges and universities in North America have recognition policies on how they weigh it in admissions, advanced standing, college credit and scholarships.
 GEMS World Academy - Dubai graduates have attended universities such as Duke, Oxford, Delft, Cambridge, Bocconi, University of Toronto, UCL, Kings, McGill, Imperial College, ETH Zurich and many more.

 A list of colleges and universities that grant credit, scholarships and/or advanced standing for DP diplomas and certificates is available at www.ibo.org.